ManojNair/ps-cks-cluster-setup-netpol/Clip3b.md

   ports:
   - protocol: UDP
     port: 53
+  - protocol: TCP
+    port: 53
 ```

+Include both UDP and TCP on port 53.
 Add this to every egress policy.

+To test DNS, use tools available in your container.
+For nginx: `getent hosts <hostname>` or `curl <hostname>`.
+For comprehensive testing, use a netshoot pod which includes nslookup, dig, and other DNS tools.

 **Problem 3: Connections work but shouldn't.**